Jonathan Shmidt Chapman (Cohort I) leading a program with The K’ilu Company. Photo Credit: Wide-Eyed Studios

 Laura Perpinyal

-Laura Siegel Perpinyal has been the Director of Congregational Learning at Temple Chai since 2011.
+Laura Perpinyal is the Director of Congregational Learning at Temple Beth-El, a Reform congregation in Northbrook, IL.
+Previously, she served as the Director of Congregational Learning at Temple Chai.
 Under her leadership, the school was accredited by the Association of Reform Jewish Educators (ARJE) in 2018.
 Perpinyal has been active in the national leadership of the ARJE, currently serving her first term as a Board Member, and previously serving as the Development Co-chair and Advocacy Team Leader.
 She served as President of the Chicago Area Reform Jewish Educators (CHARJE) for 4 years.
 Perpinyal also serves in a leadership role as part of the Rabbi, Educator, Cantor Committee (RECC) of the URJ camp Olin Sang Ruby Union Institute.
 Perpinyal attended Indiana University where she graduated with Honors with degrees in Jewish Studies and Political Science.
 In 2009 Perpinyal graduated from Hebrew Union College-Jewish Institute of Religion with Joint Masters degrees in Jewish Education and Jewish Non-Profit Management.
 Perpinyal and her husband Avi live in Northbrook, IL with their two children.

 More